Smart Fiberglass Solutions Contact Us Now

 Resin Compatibility and Consumption

-When to Choose Fiberglass Mat
+How to Choose Between Fiberglass Mat and Fiberglass Cloth

 • Complex shapes or uneven substrates

-• Waterproofing and roofing systems
+• Waterproofing and roofing reinforcement

 • Cost-sensitive reinforcement layers

-When to Choose Fiberglass Cloth
+Choose Fiberglass Cloth When You Need

 • Structural load-bearing components

-• High tensile strength requirements
+• High tensile strength

-• Precision laminates and smooth surfaces
+• Precision laminates

 • Lightweight composite design

-Combining Mat and Cloth for Optimal Performance
+Use Fiberglass Mat and Cloth Together for Better Performance

-Performance Factors Engineers Should Evaluate
+Performance Factors Engineers and Buyers Should Evaluate

 • Tensile strength and elongation